Hellisotherpeople/Python-Cooperative-Synapse-NeuroEvolution/README.md

 Approx ~2 seconds of CPU time to solve a non-trivial reinforcement learning benchmark (solved the first time the "fitness" number goes over 90)
 The game doesn't render until at least one generation of the network has solved the problem.
 I didn't get around to writing the logic to tell it to only show the solved runs, but nearly every generation after the first "solved" generation eventually solves the problem - as seen in the gif.
+I'm using OpenAIGym for the reinforcement learning problem.

 These results are *stunning*